Nytezaba/todo-app/README.md

-#Hello
+# Hello everyone

-This is a project for my education
+This is my project for education purpose.